different-ai/file-organizer-2000/tutorials/lifetime_faq.md

 ### If you need assistance

-Please make sure your github repository is public.
+Please make sure your github repository is public before reaching out so we can help you troubleshoot.
 Here's how you can do that if it's not already done:

 https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility#changing-a-repositorys-visibility